The University of Chicago

 I have also been involved in developing global history as a distinct field of research and teaching.
-My colleague Charles Bright (University of Michigan) and I have taught courses on AThe Twentieth Century World@ long before global history became fashionable.
-We have jointly written several essays that develop the outlines of a history and theory of globalization and globality and we are completing a book-length study on The Global Condition in the Long Twentieth Century.
+My colleague Charles Bright (University of Michigan) and I have taught courses on the twentieth-century world long before global history became fashionable.
+We have jointly written several essays that develop the outlines of a history and theory of globalization and globality and we are completing a book-length study, currently titled The Global Condition in the Long Twentieth Century.

 Teaching is a consuming part of my academic work.
 My undergraduate teaching covers modern German and European history, the history and theory of human rights, with occasional forays into global history.
 I prefer to work with graduate students who, after a period of disciplined training, strike out on their own and present their projects and findings to a diverse community of peers.
 They work on transnational Evangelicals and Pentecostals in Wilhelmine Germany, on Soviet human rights politics in the Cold War, on squatters and the revolution of domesticity in the 1970s, on the theology and the politics of reproduction in the Catholic Church, on migrant women, working class milieus in the 1930s, antifascist humanism, C.J.
-Jung, post World War II pacifism, the question of extraterritoriality and international law -- to mention just a few current projects.
+Jung, post–World War II pacifism, the question of extraterritoriality and international law—to mention just a few current projects.
 In the Modern Europe Workshop, German historians work with students of other parts of Europe with similarly diverse interests and agendas.
-Human Rights scholars meet in the Human Rights Workshop that is more topical.
-“Democracy and Torture” is one of the themes for 2009/10.
+Human-rights scholars meet in the Human Rights Workshop that is more topical.

 (Ed. with Sheila Fitzpatrick) Beyond Totalitarianism: Stalinism and Nazism Compared (Cambridge University Press, 2009).